The endless story of the hemp plant

 The hemp renaissance and second heyday from 1990

-In 1992, in cooperation with the Israeli cannabis research authority Raphael Mechoulam and the research team led by William Devane and Lumir Hanus at the National Institute of Mental Health (NIMH, Bethesda, Maryland, USA), the endocannabinoid system (ECS) was discovered.
+In 1992, in cooperation with the Israeli cannabis research pioneer Raphael Mechoulam and the research team led by William Devane and Lumir Hanus at the National Institute of Mental Health (NIMH, Bethesda, Maryland, USA), the endocannabinoid system (ECS) was discovered.

 Quellenverzeichnis anzeigen